xapi-project/xapi-project.github.io/xapi/design/schedule-snapshot.md

 ---------------

 * There will be a cron job for VMSS.
-* VMSS plugin will go through all the schedule snapshot policies in the pool and check if any of them are due.
+* VMSS plugin will go through all the scheduled snapshot policies in the pool and check if any of them are due.
-* If a snapshot is due then : Go through all the VM objects in XAPI associated with this schedule snapshot policy and create a new snapshot.
+* If a snapshot is due then : Go through all the VM objects in XAPI associated with this scheduled snapshot policy and create a new snapshot.
 * If the snapshot operation fails, create a notification alert for the event and move to the next VM.
-* Check if an older snapshot now needs to be deleted to comply with the retention value defined in the schedule policy.
+* Check if an older snapshot now needs to be deleted to comply with the retained snapshots defined in the scheduled policy.
-* If we need to delete any existing snapshots, delete the oldest snapshot created via schedule policy.
+* If we need to delete any existing snapshots, delete the oldest snapshot created via scheduled policy.
-* Set the last-run timestamp in the schedule policy.
+* Set the last-run timestamp in the scheduled policy.

 Xapi Changes
 ------------